 - Be aware that the very last row and the row in front of an exit row do not recline.

-- Get the carry-on or luggage that spin on all directions.
+- Get the carry-on/luggage with wheels that spin on all directions.

 - Push the carry-on or your luggage instead of pulling.
 It is easier on your shoulders and upper back.

-- Use both hands to push the luggage or carry-on and doesn’t care if it looks funny.
+- Use both hands to push the luggage or carry-on and don’t care if it looks funny.
 Walking with a limp looks worse!

 - Pack light!!